-- Quarterly GBT's Department of Human Resources will prepare a report of all employment actions taken during the previous quarter, including recruitment, selection, promotions, terminations, transfers, layoff, compensation, training, and benefits, for review by the EEO Officer.
+- Quarterly The EEO Officer and GBT's Department of Human Resources will prepare a report of all employment actions taken during the previous quarter, including recruitment, selection, promotions, terminations, transfers, layoff, compensation, training, and benefits, for review by the EEO Officer.
 For example, all employment actions taken from July 1 - September 30 will be recorded in a report prepared for review by the EEO Officer no later than October 31. - Annually GBT's EEO Officer will prepare a report of all efforts made during the previous year to promote the EEO program and achieve the goals outlined GBT's EEO program.
 This report will include participation in job fairs, contacts made by the EEO Officer, Human Resource staff or management personnel with minority and female employees regarding promotional opportunities, and any other efforts taken to promote the EEO program to employees and the community.
 Management personnel are responsible to report such contacts made with employees and/or promotion of the EEO program to the EEO Officer during the first two weeks of the month following completion of the previous quarter.
-The EEO Officer will prepare a summary report for review by the CEO.
-All efforts made from January 1 - December 31 will be recorded in a report prepared for review by the CEO no later than January 31. - On an annual basis, GBT will present its EEO program and goals to GBT's Passenger Advisory Committee, in a public meeting, inviting members to provide suggestions for improvement in the program and goals. - The EEO Officer will evaluate the quarterly reports and any input received from employees, management personnel, and the citizen advisory panel.
-Based upon the report data and input, the EEO Officer will assess EEO accomplishments and recommend corrective action or adjustments regarding the development and execution of programs or goals and timetables. - The CEO, in conjunction with the EEO Officer, the Department of Human Resources and other management personnel, will evaluate the impact of employment processes on EEO goals and timetables, and adjust any practices or procedures that are found to contribute to underutilization or to create a barrier to equal employment opportunity.
+The EEO Officer oversees the preparations of a summary report for review by leadership.
+All efforts made from January 1 - December 31 will be recorded in a report prepared for review by the CEO no later than January 31. - The EEO Officer will evaluate the quarterly reports and any input received from employees, management personnel, and the citizen advisory panel.
+Based upon the report data and input, the EEO Officer will assess EEO accomplishments and recommend corrective action or adjustments regarding the development and execution of programs or goals and timetables. - The CEO, in conjunction with the Department of Human Resources and other management personnel, will evaluate the impact of employment processes on EEO goals and timetables, and adjust any practices or procedures that are found to contribute to underutilization or to create a barrier to equal employment opportunity.